Professor Mark Gorrell, Head of Program

 Mobile: +61 419 933 474

-Professor Mark Gorrell heads the Molecular Hepatology Laboratory in the Liver Injury and Cancer Program.
+Professor Mark Gorrell heads the Liver Enzymes in Metabolism and Inflammation Program.
 He trained in cell biology, virology, immunology and protein biochemistry at Australian National University, University of Melbourne and Johns Hopkins University.
-His research is focussed upon liver cancer prevention and treatment, chronic liver disease pathogenesis, diabetes, protein and enzyme biochemistry and cell biology related to the proteases DPP4, DPP9 and fibroblast activation protein (FAP).
-He has authored over 130 publications attracting H index 40, i10 index 81 and > 5,000 citations.
+His research is focussed upon liver scarring and cancer prevention and treatment, chronic liver disease pathogenesis, diabetes, protein and enzyme biochemistry and cell biology related to the proteases DPP4, DPP9 and fibroblast activation protein (FAP).
+He has authored over 144 publications attracting H index 43, i10 index 91 and > 6,500 citations.
 His research experience also includes small RNA viruses, transcriptomics, proteomics and cell biology.
 His research was important in the development of DPP4-targetted therapies for type 2 diabetes, which are now used to treat millions of patients.
-Inside Centenary Institute, he chairs the postgraduate research and equipment grants committees, is Sub-Dean for postgraduate research and a Commercialisation Committee member.
+Inside Centenary Institute, he chairs the postgraduate research and equipment grants committees, is Academic Advisor for postgraduate research and a Commercialisation Committee member.
 Outside Centenary Institute, he is active in the International Proteolysis Society, the Gastroenterological Society of Australia, NHMRC grant reviews, and editorial boards of Journals including Scientific Reports.

-His team showed that DPP4, FAP and DPP9 amplify cell death signals and alter cell adhesion [2006 FEBS J; 2005 Hepatology; 2011 Mol Cancer Res; 2015 BBA-MCR], identified several chemokines cut by DPP8 [2008 FEBS Letters], and identified most of the known substrates of FAP [2011 FEBS J] and DPP9 [2015 FEBS J].
+His team showed that DPP4, FAP and DPP9 amplify cell death signals and alter cell adhesion [2006 FEBS J; 2005 Hepatology; 2011 Mol Cancer Res; 2015 BBA-MCR], and identified most of the known natural substrates of FAP [2011 FEBS J] and DPP9 [2015 FEBS J].
 Using novel 2-photon microscopy, showed that harmful collagen is near FAP in cirrhotic liver [2003 J Struct Biol].
-He found that the levels of FAP in human blood specifically correspond to the presence of liver fibrosis [2015 Diabetes Research].
+He found that measuring FAP in human blood is useful for assessing whether people have liver fibrosis [2015 Diabetes Research].

-He found that mice lacking DPP9 die soon after birth and that these mice have metabolism defects [2013 PlosOne; 2016 Expl Cell Res].
-He found that DPP9 influences growth factor signaling [2011 Mol Cancer Res].
+The team found that DPP9 is essential for the survival of mice [2013 PlosOne; 2016 Expl Cell Res] and that DPP9 influences growth factor dependent cellular proliferation [2011 Mol Cancer Res].